 Today I took a guided tour of the famous Patan Durbar Square, about 3km south of Kathmandu.
 The square is one of seven monument zones that make up the UNESCO world heritage site.
 It is thought to be the oldest of the zones, with ties to the 3rd century.

-The guide helped me understand the Hindu religion a little more – turns out that there are three main Gods, and several thousand smaller ones, plus incarnations and relations of the main Gods.
+The guide helped me understand the Hindu religion a little more: there are three main Gods and several thousand smaller ones, plus incarnations and relations of the main Gods.
 Around 10,000 all together.

 My favourite part of the site was the carvings below of the Karma Sutra.
-They’re on the Vishwanath Temple – a temple that young men visit in order to ‘learn’ how to be men (so to speak).
+They’re on the Vishwanath Temple – a temple that young men visit in order to ‘learn’ how to be men.
+The ‘teachings’ are a very graphic, visual guide that leave nothing to the imagination.

 In front of the temple are two elephant statues, keeping the temple safe.
 However, legend has it that should the bird on top of the King’s statue fly off, the elephants will stroll over to Manga Hiti for a drink.